Skip to main content

 Retrieval

-Retrieval is the strategic tool that Neo uses to pull information from your stored Files and chat history.
-When Working memory needs context, Retrieval surfaces the right artifacts, docs, findings, and previous conversations with citations.
+Retrieval is how Neo pulls the right information at the right time from your stored Files and chat history.
+When working memory needs context, retrieval surfaces the relevant artifacts, docs, findings, and previous conversations with citations.

 • What you can store: past findings and confirmation steps, bypass techniques and exploit variants, logs and traces, PoCs, write-ups, architecture docs and API references, ad-hoc notes and exports (CSV, JSON, Markdown, and more), plus entire chat history from previous sessions

-• Ways to add files: manual upload, auto‑capture from AI runs, or programmatic integrations from your pipelines
+• Ways to add files: manual upload, auto-capture from Neo runs, or programmatic integrations from your pipelines

 • How it works: